Multilinear Duality and Factorisation for Brascamp-Lieb-type Inequalities with applications: Complex interpolation and factorisation

 where $HS$ denotes the class of Hilbert--Schmidt operators and $\mathcal{L}_{{\rm reg}}(L^2)$ is the space of {\em regular} bounded linear operators on $L^2$.
 In rough terms, a regular bounded linear operator on $L^2$ is one such that if its kernel is $K(s,t)$, then $|K(s,t)|$ is also the kernel of a bounded linear operator.

-The implicit factorisation arguments involved in establishing results of this type rely on the Hahn--Banach theorem or the Perron--Froebenius theorem, and are thus related to minimax theory; they are similarly non-constructive.
+The implicit factorisation arguments involved in establishing results of this type rely on the Hahn--Banach theorem or the Perron--Frobenius theorem, and are thus related to minimax theory; they are similarly non-constructive.